 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment for physicians and surgeons, which includes psychiatrists, is expected to increase 14% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment for psychiatrists is expected to increase much faster than average from 2018-2028.
 The anticipated growth is due to the expansion of healthcare services and the growing number of elderly citizens.
 Some growth might be tempered by new medical technology.
-In May 2015, the BLS reported that psychiatrists earned a mean annual wage of $193,680.
+In May 2018, the BLS reported that psychiatrists earned a mean annual wage of $220,380.

 While there aren't bachelor's degree programs specific to psychiatry, students must complete pre-medical coursework, which includes courses in physics, biology and chemistry.
 Some schools offer pre-medical programs that guide students through medical school prerequisites; however, students must still choose a major.
 Prospective psychiatrists then need significant graduate-level training, which typically includes four years of medical school followed by four years of residency training in psychiatry.